-• St. Mary's School provides physical activity opportunities for students before and/or after the school day in elementary, middle, and high school through a variety of methods.
-Options include sports activities (all grades), intramurals, Knightline, weightlifting, etc.
+• St. Mary's School provides physical activity opportunities for students either before and/or after the school day (or both) in elementary, middle, and high school through a variety of methods.
+Options include playground and field house access, sports activities (all grades), intramurals, weightlifting, etc.